jareksedy/WebOSClient/README.md

     override func viewDidLoad() {
         super.viewDidLoad()

-        // Instantiate WebOSClient with the provided URL and set the current view controller as the delegate. client = WebOSClient(url: url, delegate: self, shouldLogActivity: true)
+        // Instantiate WebOSClient with the specified URL and set the current view controller as the delegate.
+        // Enable activity logging by setting shouldLogActivity to true. client = WebOSClient(url: url, delegate: self, shouldLogActivity: true)

         // Establish a connection to the TV.